wp-cli/find-command/README.md

 report WordPress installs.
 A WordPress install is a wp-includes directory with a version.php file.

-Avoids recursing some known paths (e.g. node_modules) to significantly improve performance.
+Avoids recursing some known paths (e.g. /node_modules/, hidden sys dirs) to significantly improve performance.

 Indicates depth at which the WordPress install was found, and its alias, if it has one.